The Clear Edge

 • Reporting and communication: 3 hours

-Strategy (18 hours) had to stay with him.
-That was the unique value clients paid for.
+• Strategy: 18 hours that had to stay with Damian — the unique value clients paid for.

 Week 3–4: The Decision